 Some permissions are effective only when granted in pairs.
 For example, to

-update an IAM policy, you must use the
+update an allow policy, you must use the read-modify-write

 To make sure your custom roles are effective, you can create custom roles based on predefined roles with similar permissions.
 The predefined roles can help you see which permissions are typically used in combination.

 To learn how to create a custom role based on a predefined role, see Creating and managing custom roles.

 Roles have both an ID and a title.
 The role ID is a unique identifier for the role.
 The role title appears in the list of roles in the Cloud console.

 Role IDs must be unique within the project or organization in which you created the role.
 This ensures that the role's full ID, which includes its project or organization, is unique.
 Role IDs can be up to 64 characters long and can contain uppercase and lowercase alphanumeric characters, underscores, and periods.

 You cannot change role IDs, so choose your role IDs carefully.
 You can delete a custom role, but you can't create a new custom role with the same full ID until after the 44-day deletion process has completed.
 For more information about the deletion process, see Deleting a custom role.